Updated: Nov 30, 2020

 A.G. and Indra Mohan https://www.svastha.net/

-Before Indian teachers came to the west in the 1950s, we knew little about yoga.
+Before Indian teachers came to the west in the 1950s, we knew little about yoga in the UK.
 We really should’ve known about it before considering the British were in India for over 200 years!
 What is decidedly uncomfortable to understand is that yoga and other practices like Ayurveda were considered primitive, banned and ridiculed under British colonisation.
 All the more ironic that now they are marketed by westerners, with India and Indian people often becoming invisible.

 So what to do?
 In order to honour the roots of yoga we should perhaps explore holistically and understand that this is a practice that involves more than just asana, making the perfect shape with your body and getting liked on Instagram.
 It’s about conquering ego, being humble and connecting to the inner self.
 It’s about being thoughtful about our impact on the world.
 It’s about compassion and a sense of internal ease.
 Using Sanskrit names, I feel, is a small step.
 I don’t think it’s cultural appropriation to learn about the language of the yogic tradition, even if we might mispronounce it, if we do it with respect.